 Some Notes on Living History

-Some people equate "Living History" with costumed role-players portraying life in a different time.
-Some think that it is only the group of folks who put on uniforms of past wars and have a good time reenacting battles.
-While the Past cannot change, history -- which is an interpretation of the past -- is always changing.
-Wear clothing and accoutrements typical of the time and place, and for your persona.
-Examples include shirts, waistcoats, knee breeches, justacorps, cocked hats, hunting shirts for men; and chemise, petticoats, short gown, bed jacket, gown, riding habit, coifs/caps for women, and shoes, center-seam moccasins or bare feet for all.
-Mixtures of European and Indian dress would be common on the frontier.
-Children should be properly attired for their age.
-A clay or other 18th century pipe, eyeglasses and other details will add to your persona.
-Your camp and all its furnishings, baggage, cooking and eating utensils and foods need to be correct for our place and period.
+“Living History,” through the use of period clothing and through the demonstration of period lifestyles, gives both the participant and the Feast visitor a vivid picture of what Ouiatenon’s past was like.
+Wear clothing and accoutrements typical of the time and place for your persona.
+Examples for men include shirts, waistcoats, knee breeches, cocked hats, and hunting shirts.
+For women, examples include chemises, petticoats, short gown or bed jacket, riding habit, gowns, and coifs and caps.
+In general, a sleeveless bodice is not considered appropriate and is discouraged.
+Footwear for men, women and children include colonial-style leather shoes, center-seam moccasins, and bare feet.
+Children should be dressed comparable to adults.
+Your camp and all its furnishings, cooking and eating utensils, and foods need to be correct for our place and period.
 Any modern equipment, such as coolers, should be kept out of sight at all times.
-Keep your tent flap closed if anything is amiss.
-Examples of appropriate cookware/eating ware include bone, wood, or horn handled or forged utensils, brass/copper/tin cooking pots and round-bottomed cast iron kettles, and for other tableware wooden, pewter, pottery, or tin plates, bowls, cups, or mugs.
+Keep your tent flap closed if you have non-period items inside.
+Examples of appropriate cookware/tableware include bone, wood, or horn handled or forged utensils; brass/copper/tin cooking pots, round-bottomed cast iron kettles; wooden/pewter/pottery/tin plates, bowls, cups or mugs.
 All beverages need to be in period containers.

 The French selected the site in part because just across the Wabash River was a large Wea Indian village.
 The Weas were a part of the Miami tribes who had settled in five villages on the banks of the Wabash below the mouth of the Tippecanoe River.
 Their location was the gateway to the western prairies for various other tribes including the Kickapoos, Mascoutens, Sauk, and Fox.